delphidabbler/article-demos/article-20/README.md

 ## About the Demo

+The demo program can load version information from one of four supplied executables.
+One of these is the demo program itself while the others are do-nothing console programs whose sole purpose is to have their version information checked by the demo.
+The example programs contain various different configurations of version information as follows:

+* the demo program has a single translation / string table
+* one console program has two translations / string tables
+* another has no translations (just fixed file information)
+* the last has no version information at all

 The following files are included in the demo:

 * `Article20.bpg` - main project group - four programs